 For those parents not able to spend $30 - $40k a year for private school in San Francisco this is a great alternative.
 GHS is getting better each year as kids from the sister charter middle school enter GHS.
 GHS has smaller class sizes than in SF public schools and teachers actually care about their students and are linked into an email and online grading system.
 Like the middle school GHS students have a code of ethics and a 96% rate of graduates that enter college or university.
 This is where I will send my children.

 Gateway High School is a charter high school in San Francisco.
-The principal of Gateway High School is Michael Fuller, who can be contacted at email@example.com.
-462 children attend Gateway High School and identify mostly as Multiracial; Hispanic; and White, non-Hispanic.
+The principal of Gateway High School is Michael Fuller, whose e-mail is email@example.com.
+462 children attend Gateway High School and are mostly Multiracial; Hispanic; and White, non-Hispanic.
 4% of the Gateway High School students are "limited in English proficiency."
 41% of the 462 students here get reduced lunch prices.
-The student to teacher ratio at Gateway High School is 12:1.
+The ratio of students to teachers at Gateway High School is 12:1.
 Jewish Community High School of the Bay is one of the nearest high schools.

 - Ceramics sculpture